MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 Two parallel actions, in this order:

 Stop adding.
-The biggest losses in every documented Nepali MLM case came not from the initial joining fee but from the next 6–12 months of trying to "recover" by buying more product, paying for "rank upgrades", or taking loans against gold or land to scale.
+The biggest losses in every documented Nepali MLM case came not from the initial joining fee but from the next 6–12 months of trying to "recover" by buying more product, paying for "rank upgrades", or borrowing to scale, whether against gold and land or through the instant loan apps that trap you in a second debt cycle.
 The earlier you stop, the less you lose.
 Treat the money already paid as gone and protect what remains.

 File a complaint.
 It will not fast-track recovery, but it puts the operator on a paper trail that supports later enforcement.
 Three places:

-For specifically crypto-flavoured MLMs, the crypto and forex in Nepal post covers what is and isn't legal — short version: every "investment opportunity" that promises 5%/month in USDT to Nepali residents is illegal under Foreign Exchange Regulation Act, full stop.
+For crypto-flavoured MLMs specifically, the crypto and forex in Nepal post covers what is and isn't legal.
+Short version: every "investment opportunity" that promises 5%/month in USDT to Nepali residents is illegal under the Foreign Exchange Regulation Act, full stop.

 What you actually need to know